 In general one cannot, but if some messages are more likely than others, then some decryptions of c will "look more like a valid message" than others.
-The attack chooses the decryption m' of c that looks most like a valid message and guesses that it is the real message m.
-It also guesses that the key index pair $k' = (k_i, k_j)$ that produced it is the real pair.
+The attacker chooses the decryption m' of c that looks most like a valid message and guesses that it is the real message m.
+It also guesses that the key index pair $k' = (k_i, k_j)$ that produced it is the real key pair.

-The guess m' will not always be correct.
+The guessed m' will not always be correct.
 If it is, we say the attack succeeds in breaking the cryptosystem.
 If in addition k' is correct, we say that the attack totally breaks the cryptosystem.
 Otherwise, the attack fails.
 We are interested in exploring how well this attack can be made to work in practice.

-3.1 Letter Frequencies
+2.1 Letter Frequencies

 Clever's method for choosing m' relies on the letter frequencies of English text.
-Assume you have a large corpus of representative English text, so that Alice's message is likely to have a similar letter frequency distribution.
+Assume Alice's message is in English and you have a large corpus of representative English text.
+Then the corpus and Alice's message are likely to have a similar letter frequency distributions.
 Assume further that a decryption of c using a randomly chosen incorrect index pair k' yields a random-looking string m' with more or less uniform distribution of the letters.
 If c is sufficiently long, then very likely the correct decryption m is the only one whose letter frequency distribution closely resembles that of the corpus.